openstack/openstack-manuals/doc/cli-reference/source/manila.rst

 ``shrink``
   Decreases the size of an existing share.

+``snapshot-access-allow``
+  Allow read only access to a snapshot.

+``snapshot-access-deny``
+  Deny access to a snapshot.

+``snapshot-access-list``
+  Show access list for a snapshot.

 ``snapshot-create``
   Add a new snapshot.

 ``snapshot-delete``
+  Remove one or more snapshots.

+``snapshot-export-location-list``
-  Remove a snapshot.
+  List export locations of a given snapshot.

+``snapshot-export-location-show``
+  Show export location of the share snapshot.

 ``snapshot-force-delete``
+  Attempt force-deletion of one or more snapshots.
-  Attempt force-delete of snapshot, regardless of state (Admin only).
+  Regardless of the state (Admin only).

+``snapshot-instance-export-location-list``
+  List export locations of a given snapshot instance.

+``snapshot-instance-export-location-show``
+  Show export location of the share instance snapshot.

 ``snapshot-instance-list``
   List share snapshot instances.